peeringdb/docs/docs/oauth.md

 For most applications, you'll want to use the following:

-1. Client type: confidential
+1. Client type: Confidential
-2. Authorization grant type: authorization code
+2. Authorization grant type: Authorization code
-3. Redirect URIs: *add your redirect URLs here*
+3. Redirect uris: *add your redirect URLs here*
-4. OIDC algorithm must be selected.
+4. An OIDC algorithm must be selected.

 ### URLs